Andrettin/Wyrmsun/readme.txt

 - Provinces can now have governors (if their faction is a polity), providing bonuses to them.
 - Split the Austria province into the new provinces of Carinthia, Lower Austria, Salzburg, Styria, Tyrol and Upper Austria.
 - Added Asturias, Finland and Norrland provinces.
+- Building and managing province settlement buildings now requires clicking on the settlement on the map.

 * Heroes
 - Dwarven axefighter heroes now have different weapon unit graphics when holding a mace-class weapon.